The inner kernel theorem for a certain Segal algebra: Preliminaries

 \subsection{Harmonic analysis on LCA groups}

-Throughout the paper we will be working with locally compact Abelian Hausdorff groups $G$.
-As any locally compact group, they carry an (up to scaling) unique translation invariant measure, the \emph{Haar measure}.
-The \emph{dual group} $\ghat$ of an LCA group $G$ is the multiplicative group of all continuous group homomorphisms from $G$ into the torus $\{ z\in\C \, : \, \vert z \vert =1\}$.
-Under the topology of uniform convergence on compact sets the dual group becomes a LCA group itself.
-As such it also carries a Haar measure.
+Throughout the paper we will be working with locally compact Abelian Hausdorff groups, which we denote by $G$, $G_{i}$, $i = 1,2,\ldots$.
+As any locally compact group, an LCA groups carries an (up to scaling) unique translation invariant measure, the \emph{Haar measure}.
+The \emph{dual group} of an LCA group $G$ is the multiplicative group of all continuous group homomorphisms from $G$ into the torus $\{ z\in\C \, : \, \vert z \vert =1\}$, which we denote by $\ghat$.
+Under the topology of uniform convergence on compact sets the dual group becomes an LCA group itself.
+As such, it carries a Haar measure.
 Without loss of generality we always assume that these measures are normalized such that

 for all $f\in \Lp{1}(G)$ with $\hat{f}\in \Lp{1}(\ghat)$, where $\hat{f}$ is the Fourier transform of $f$, $\hat{f}(\omega) = \int_{G} f(x) \, \overline{\omega(x)} \, d\mu_{G}(x)$, $\omega\in\ghat$.
 Typically we will perform integration in the time-frequency plane (phase space) $G\times\ghat$ so that we encounter integrals of the form $\int_{G\times\ghat} f(\TFelement) \, d\mu_{G\times\ghat}(\TFelement)$ for suitable complex valued functions $f$ on $G\times\ghat$.
 From now on we shall simplify the notation and write $\int_{G} \ldots \, dx$, $\int_{\ghat} \ldots \, d\omega$, and $\int_{G\times\ghat} \ldots \, d\TFelement$, rather than, e.g., $\int_{G\times\ghat} \ldots \, d\mu_{G\times\ghat}(\TFelement)$.
 For more on integration on locally compact groups and abstract harmonic analysis we refer to, e.g., \cite{fo16,na65-2} and \cite{rest00}.